CloakedWayne/Monolith_Panels/Usermods/CabbageCorp/Mini_Monolith/README.md

 - Mini monolith allows 2.8-3mm spacing between the frame and panels -allowing Pandora’s box and Hex-zero variants to have extra space for gantry
 - Strong clamping force to enable thicker foam and more squish
 - Extrusions covered to minimise heat loss
+- Recessed VHB tape slots for 4mm panels + 3mm foam (if you have 3mm panels+3mm foam, attach the VHB to the non-recessed parts of the frame for adequate squish)

 ### Main changes: